MIST-Experiment/iricore/docs/user_guide.rst

 Vertical TEC
 ------------
-The :func:`iricore.vtec` function is a shortcut for calculating vertical TEC in the ``iricore``.
-Unlike :func:`iricore.stec`, the :func:`iricore.vtec` supports arrays of latitudes and longitudes for the input and is generally faster:
+The :func:`iricore.vtec` function is **not** a copy of original TEC calculation implemented in the IRI.
+The :func:`iricore.vtec` calculates and integrates electron density on a uniform grid with a given altitude step.
+Example:

 .. code-block:: python3